 There is one further requirement for actual reduction to practice: “recognition and appreciation” of the invention.
 That is, if the inventor does not recognize the work as an invention, then it has not been reduced to practice.
 This was a big thing for Research Corporation and the patent mining folks in the more aggressive university-affiliated invention management organizations.
 If an inventor didn’t recognize his (or her) work as inventive, well then it wasn’t a patentable invention because it was not actually reduced to practice.
 Think of it–in federal patent law, an inventor decides when something is inventive and has met all the requirements for whatever idea is in her (or his) head.
 Not some technology transfer administrator.

 But here’s the way in which one can increase the number of reportable inventions.
 The MPEP points out that the recognition of an invention by others can “inure to the benefit of the inventor.”
 That is, if patent mining folk get off their duffs and walk the halls, they might stumble upon research folks who have done (in their own minds) neat things that actually are inventions–if only these things are “recognized and appreciated.”
 In a way, this intrusion of the invention management folks into the lab is one of the most significant–and disruptive–things that the rise of predatory (oh, pick your adjective–aggressive, invasive, pro-active, engaged) technology transfer has done.
 Stuff that would have worked in the lab (and shop and hallway and shower) would have stayed in these places, been shared and published as research personnel decided, all without a thought about inventions and patents.
 And doing so would not have violated Bayh-Dole’s standard patent rights clause.
-Unless an invention is patentable, it is not reportable.
+Unless an invention is patentable (and owned by a contractor and conceived or first actually reduced to practice in the performance of work under a funding agreement–and properly disclosed to a contractor’s patent personnel), it is not reportable.
 If an invention is not recognized, then it’s not actually reduced to practice, and hence is not patentable.
-Sure, it could be conceived, but if not recognized and appreciated, it’s not patentable and is not within the definition of subject invention.
+Sure, something could be conceived, but if not recognized and appreciated as an invention, it’s not patentable and therefore cannot be within Bayh-Dole’s definition of subject invention (35 USC 201(e)).